 To make this Honey themed afternoon tea even more exciting, you get to adopt a bee, complete with an adoption certificate.
 You can view the beautiful terrace area where the bees buzz around, safely from behind the glass.

 Curious to explore more options for Afternoon Tea in London?
-Why not read my experiences at various places:
+Why not browse through my blog and read about my experiences in various places:

 *With thanks to the team at St Ermins for inviting me.
 All opinions expressed are as always my own.
 No monetary compensation was provided for a positive review.